benjaminkitson/node-weather/README.md

 A very basic weather web app, using node.js.
-It uses the mapbox geocoder api to generate coordinated from a search, and the openweathermap api to obtain weather data from them.
+It uses the mapbox geocoder api to generate coordinates from a search, and the openweathermap api to obtain weather data from them.

 The project started out as an attempt to get to grips with building a basic node.js backend.
 That turned out to be much more straightforward than I imagined, and it has now become a bit of front end playground for me, to practice implementing some neat transitions etc.